NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 In the following table we compare the results achieved by our TRADE model implementation with the results reported \
 in the original paper :cite:`nlp-dst-wu2019transferable`.
 Additionally, as the authors were relying on the MultiWOZ 2.0 dataset, the table includes also results achieved by TRADE model on MultiWOZ 2.1 dataset reported in the :cite:`nlp-dst-eric2019multiwoz` paper.

 We used the same parameters as the original implementation.
-The main difference is that our model does not use pre-trained embeddings which seems not to affect the \
+The main difference is that our model does not use \
-performance of the model.
-The other difference is that we used SquareAnnealing for the learning policy instead of \
+pre-trained embeddings which seems not to affect the performance of the model.
+The other difference is that we used \
-fixed learning rate.
+SquareAnnealing for the learning policy instead of fixed learning rate.

+We also did some improvements to the implementation of the model to have faster training.
+Additionally, NeMo supports \
+multi-GPU training which enables even faster training time.
+It should be noted that learning rate needs to get \
+increased if you want to use multi-GPU training because of having larger batch size.

 Following :cite:`nlp-dst-wu2019transferable`, we used two main metrics to evaluate the model performance: